 You probably have an idea of who your target audience is, but honing in on the minor details will help you understand what drives them.
 When you know why your audience makes decisions, you can cater your content to them.
 With every choice you make for your brand, you should always be referring back to your ideal target audience to make sure that your choice is in line with their demographics and values.

-- What problem(s) does your service or product solve for your customers?
+what problems does your service or product solve?

-A great exercise you can do with your team, is to create a persona.
+A good exercise you can do with your team, is to create a persona.
 This is an outline of your ideal target audience that you can reference when you are stuck in a decision.
-Your persona should include:
+Your persona can include:

 As your brand grows and evolves, be sure to keep returning to your target audience.
-As a guide to help you, you can download this target audience PDF.
 Of course, there are instances where you have two audiences.
 A Tale Of Two Audiences (blog post by Spruce Rd.) is a great resource for navigating branding for two audiences.

-That’s it for today!
-Not too overwhelming, I hope?!
-If you have any questions about these first three steps to creating a brand, please leave a comment below or email me at email@example.com.
+That’s it for part one!
+Not too overwhelming, I hope?
+If you have any questions about these first three steps to creating a brand, email me at firstname.lastname@example.org.
 In part two of this series, we will be discussing setting brand objectives and finding your brand tone.
-It’s going to be a good one, so I hope to see you there! *Photo by J. Kelly Brito on Unsplash*
+It’s a good one, so I hope to see you there!